 AP Statistics is the science of collecting, analyzing, and drawing conclusions from data.
 The course covers four major topics: exploratory data analysis (students use graphs and numbers to describe and analyze data); experimental and sampling design (students discover the proper ways to collect data via sampling and controlled experiments); probability (students learn fundamental principles of random variables and sampling distributions); and statistical inference (students draw conclusions from data using confidence intervals and tests of significance).
 The text is Bock, Velleman, and Deveaux, Stats: Modeling the World.

 AP Calculus is one of the masterpieces of mathematics.
 In this course students extend the concepts of slope and area to all the nonlinear functions they have studied.
 This Advanced Placement course is offered at two levels: AB and BC Calculus.
 Both sections study the derivative and integral in depth, covering topics such as tangent lines, curve sketching, related rates, implicit differentiation, slope fields, optimization problems, areas, volumes, and differential equations.
 The BC Calculus class also covers advanced integration techniques and Taylor series.
-The text for the AB course is Larson and Edwards, Calculus of a Single Variable.
-The text for the BC course is Stewart, Calculus: Concepts and Contexts.
+The text for the Class I AB and BC courses is Larson and Edwards, Calculus of a Single Variable.
+The text for the Class II BC course is Stewart, Calculus: Concepts and Contexts.

 Advanced Topics in Mathematics